 In preparation for entering Canaan, God wanted to remind His people of their relationship with Him.
-This was done through daily, weekly, monthly and yearly offerings in worship to God.
+This was done through daily, weekly, monthly, and yearly offerings in worship to God.
+God tells Moses, to command to make sure that they present to God at the appointed time His food offerings, as an aroma pleasing to Him, Numbers 28:1-2.
+They are to present to the LORD two lambs a year old without defect, as a regular burnt offering each day, Numbers 28:3.

-They are commanded to bring a male lamb to God, every morning and every evening, Exodus 29:38.
+And notice they commanded to bring this lamb, every morning, and every evening, Numbers 28:4 / Exodus 29:38.
 There’s no better way to remember their relationship with God than by beginning and ending each day with the reminder of the need for atonement by sacrifice and expression of devotion to Him.

 Barnes, in his commentary, says the following.